Takashiidobe/notes/src/books/game-programming-patterns/subclass-sandbox.md

 ## Motivation

-Let\'s say we want to create a class template that implements all superpowers.
+Let's say we want to create a class template that implements all superpowers.
 Here are some cons:

 1. Redundant Code